PrathamSinghal001/Data-Analyst-Project-With-PowerBI/README.md

 - *Freelancer Project*
   A freelance project demonstrating data cleaning, analysis, visualization, and storytelling techniques with a real-world dataset.

+- *Social Media Sentiment Analysis Dashboard*
+  This project presents a detailed sentiment analysis across multiple social media platforms — *Facebook, **Instagram, and **Twitter*.
+Using metrics like likes, retweets, hashtags, user activity, and country distribution, the dashboards offer a comprehensive overview of social media engagement and sentiment trends.
 ---

 ## Features